 Can I use a rain barrel to collect water from my roof in Colorado?

-This legislation allows the use of rain barrels at single family homes or attached multi-family homes with four or fewer units.
+State law allows the use of rain barrels at single family homes or attached multi-family homes with four or fewer units.

 How much water can I collect?